top of page

 Understanding Robotic Knee Replacement

-Robotic knee replacement uses preoperative imaging or intraoperative mapping to create a three-dimensional model of the patient’s knee.
+Robotic knee replacement utilizes preoperative imaging or intraoperative mapping to create a three-dimensional model of the patient’s knee.
+The system allows:

 • Real-time bone mapping